 FIT Teams are implemented by community behavioral health providers that work collaboratively with families to explore their culture, beliefs, and values and work together to identify strengths, as well as family needs.
 Through that process, goals for treatment are developed and adjusted as needed.
-The family and FIT Teams also work together to identify other, non-clinical supports needed.
-This can include coaching parents to address ineffective coping mechanisms and teach and model strategies to positively manage children while balancing everyday stressors like working, legal, financial, and healthcare.
+The family and FIT Teams work together to identify other, non-clinical supports needed.
+This can include coaching parents to address ineffective coping mechanisms, while also teaching and modeling strategies for positively managing their children-especially amid everyday stressors such as work, legal issues, financial pressures, and healthcare concerns.